Missionary Support

 Eamon

-Fr Eamon Aylward SSCC is the Mission Co-ordinator of the Ireland England Province.
-He served as Executive Secretary of The Irish Missionary Union (IMU) from 2006 to 2012 (IMU iamalgated with CORI and became AMRI in 2016).
+Fr Eamon Aylward SSCC is the Mission Co-ordinator of the Ireland England Delegation.
+He served as Executive Secretary of The Irish Missionary Union (IMU) from 2006 to 2012 (IMU amalgated with CORI and became AMRI in 2016).
 Before that he worked in the Archdiocese of Beira in Mozambique from 1993 to 2004.
 From March 2013 to August 2014 he served as Acting Director of World Missions Ireland, the trading name for the Pontifical Mission Societies in Ireland.

 As Mission Co-ordinator, Eamon works to raise funds to support SSCC missions overseas.
-Historically our Ireland England Province has been associated with the missions of the Sacred Hearts in Japan, Ecuador, Mozambique and the poor areas of Texas and the Bahamas.
+Historically our Ireland England Delegation has been associated with the missions of the Sacred Hearts in Japan, Ecuador, Mozambique and the poor areas of Texas and the Bahamas.

 If you wish to make contact with Eamon or you have any questions on our missionary projects please feel free to email Eamon. eamonmoz(at)yahoo.com